Wunderer: Relation to the Oral Tradition

 The poem deviates from the Dietrich's biography found in other poems: he should not be present at Etzel's court until he is a man.

-The text is interesting in its relation to Dietrich's death: according to some traditions, Dietrich become the leader of the Wild Hunt and chased nymphs through the forests.
+The text is interesting in its relation to Dietrich's death: according to some traditions, Dietrich became the leader of the Wild Hunt and chased nymphs through the forests.
 Church tradition, coming from the Dialogues of Gregory the Great, also made the claim that Theoderic's soul had been seen dropped into Mount Etna for his sins.
 Instead of Dietrich as the Wild Huntsman, the Wunderer is placed in this role, and Dietrich defends the lady he is attacking.
-Additionally, the narrator mentions that Dietrich is still alive today: because of fault he is carried off by the devil in the form of a horse to Rumeney (Romagna?) to fight dragons until the end of days.
+Additionally, the narrator mentions that Dietrich is still alive today: because of some fault he is carried off by the devil in the form of a horse to Rumeney (Romagna?) to fight dragons until the end of days.
 The poem could thus be understood as a refutation of the idea of Dietrich as either damned or a hunter of women.
 Enemies of Dietrich who hunt women with hounds are also found in the Eckenlied and Virginal.
 The Wunderer is different from these other figures, however, and more similar to stories transmitted in Boccaccio's Decamaron, in that the Wunderer is motivated to hunt the woman in question because she refuses to love him.
 Gillespie nevertheless notes that Etzel's attempts to appease the Wunderer by offering him food resembles how peasants sought to appease the leader of the Wild Hunt.

 19th century scholarship attempted to connect Frau Saelde of the poem with "Saligen" or "Salgfrauen", female figures of Tyrolean folk stories who are chased by the Wild Huntsman.
 Joachim Heinzle views this as unprovable, and would rather see Frau Saelde as a reflex of the personification Fortuna, i.e. a literary rather than a folk element of the poem.
 Gillespie suggests her name may derive from the prophecy of Babehilt that Dietrich will have good fortune, found in one version of the Eckenlied.
 Recent scholarship has suggested that Frau Saelde's three magical abilities found in the poem may derive from influence from Slavic folklore, something also often speculated upon for another text of German heroic poetry, Ortnit.